ZachWatkins/tamus-order-theme-wp/README.md

 ## To Do

+1. Remove the ability for users to unassign all user roles from user edit screens.
+2. Replace NPM package `grunt-sass-lint` with something that isn't abandoned
+3. Remove the following form fields from the `edit-user.php` administrative UI since they are not used: Visual Editor, Keyboard Shortcuts, Website, Biographical Info, Profile Picture, New Password, Password Reset.
-1. Implement Active Directory user authentication, onboarding, and offboarding using either the WordPress SAML SSO plugin from OneLogin, the TAMU directory REST API [https://mqs.tamu.edu/rest/](https://mqs.tamu.edu/rest/), or both and one or more WordPress Cron tasks or manual functions.
+4. Implement Active Directory user authentication, onboarding, and offboarding using either the WordPress SAML SSO plugin from OneLogin, the TAMU directory REST API [https://mqs.tamu.edu/rest/](https://mqs.tamu.edu/rest/), or both and one or more WordPress Cron tasks or manual functions.
-2. Remove the following form fields from the `edit-user.php` administrative UI since they are not used: Visual Editor, Keyboard Shortcuts, Website, Biographical Info, Profile Picture, New Password, Password Reset.
-3. Consider implementing a custom XML ruleset file for PHP CodeSniffer
+5. Consider implementing a custom XML ruleset file for PHP CodeSniffer.
-4. Replace NPM package `grunt-sass-lint` with something that isn't abandoned
+6. Restructure the plugin into a tree-like class structure.

 ## Known Issue with Local by Flywheel on Windows 10
 [https://localwp.com/help-docs/advanced/router-mode/](https://localwp.com/help-docs/advanced/router-mode/)  On two different models of Dell Windows 10 machines (Inspiron and Latitude) a Windows service was occupying Port 80 on IP 0.0.0.0:80.
 This interferes with the "Local" application's router functionality which uses the same port and is not configurable.
 It is possible that this becomes an issue as a direct result of a change made by the NodeJS *.exe file's installation process since I did not have this issue with the application until after installing NodeJS this way.
 ON MY PERSONAL COMPUTER I installed NodeJS using Chocolatey CLI and did not experience these conflicts with Port 80 and "Local".
 NOTE: SEE YOUR SYSTEM ADMINISTRATOR FOR POLICY GUIDANCE REGARDING THE INSTALLATION OF SOFTWARE ON TAMU SYSTEM DEVICES.